Antibiotic prophylaxis is recommended for human bite wounds

 The transmission of blood borne pathogens (Hepatitis B, C and HIV) following a bite wound in children is extremely unlikely.

 Post exposure prophylaxis for Hepatitis B is recommended if the exposure to blood or body fluids was from an index case known to be Hepatitis B antigen positive and the patient has not been previously immunized against Hepatitis B.

 If there is a particularly high risk situation regarding HIV transmission, a pediatric infectious diseases expert may be consulted.

 P. multocida (cat and dog bites)

 Piperacillin - Tazobactam IV

 Amoxicillin - Clavulanic acid PO TID

-3 to 5 days for prophylaxis
+3 days for prophylaxis

 7 to 10 days for treatment

 More severe cases or bite wounds associated with bacteremia may warrant longer durations.
 Consult Infectious Disease.